gotchoices/MyCHIPs/doc/Protocol.md

 A lift segment is defined as:
 - One or more local entities connected in a linear chain; and
 - A foreign entity at the top of the chain; and
-- A foriegn entity at the bottom of the chain.
+- A foreign entity at the bottom of the chain.

 The *lift capacity* along a segment is computed by comparing the ability/desire of each entity in the chain to perform a lift.
 Individual entities define [trading variables](Lifts.md#trading_variables) that control how many credits they would like to maintain on any given tally.